-Indonesia earthquake: torrents of 'liquid soil' washed away buildings
+Indonesia earthquake: Torrents of 'liquid soil' washed away buildings

 Geotechnical engineering

-Though such a chain of events are rare and therefore difficult to mitigate, scientists say that engineering techniques do exist to lessen the impact of soil liquefaction.
+Though such a chain of events is rare and therefore difficult to mitigate, scientists say that engineering techniques do exist to lessen the impact of soil liquefaction.

 "As with most problems, the first step in mitigation is recognizing that a problem exists," said Stewart.
 "We have engineering procedure for this.
 Had they been applied, there is a good chance the hazard would have been recognized."